KyberNetwork/developer-portal/README.md

 ## Fees And Rewards

-Whenever a taker does a transaction to trade, the Network contract takes the fee in ETH according to the network_fee config and sends it to the Fee handler contract.
+Whenever a taker does a transaction to trade, the Network contract takes the fee in ETH according to the network_fee config and sends it to the FeeHandler contract.

-Those fees will be split into 3 different parts, one is to buy KNC and burn, one can be obtained by the DAO later to send to stakers as their reward, the last one is to send to reserves as their rebate.
+Those fees will be split into 3 different parts:
+1) Buy and **burn** KNC
+2) Given to stakers as their **reward** for staking KNC
+3) Given to reserves as their **rebate** for contributing liquidity

 A staker can get his reward corresponding to his voting_point in the previous epoch.
 They can choose not to claim the reward and do it later in the future.
 There is no expiration of the reward.